Vejle Boldklub: The 1980s: The trophies are brought to Vejle

-In 1978 Vejle Boldklub became the first team to win the Danish title after the involvement of money in Danish football.
+In 1978, Vejle Boldklub became the first team to win the Danish title after the involvement of money in Danish football.
 But as it turned out VB would find it difficult to adapt to the new times.

 However, at the start of the decade VB continued in the footsteps of the successful 1970s teams.
 On 28 May 1981 Boldklubben Frem was beaten 2–1 in the cup final.
 This meant that the beautiful trophy – which Danish clubs had been fighting for since 1955 – was brought to Vejle permanently and placed in the club house in Nørreskoven.

-In 1983 Allan Simonsen – named third best player in Europe the same year – returned to Vejle Boldklub.
+In 1983, Allan Simonsen – named third best player in Europe the same year – returned to Vejle Boldklub.
 Simonsen had a big impact on the team and was a major influence as the club went on to win its fifth Danish title in 1984.
 With this victory the greatest trophy in Danish football found a permanent spot in the club house in Vejle next to the cup winners trophy.
 Among the biggest stars in the squad were John Sivebæk, Allan Simonsen and Steen Thychosen, who became the league top scorer with 24 goals.

-After some indifferent seasons VB was in 1988 taken over by four local businessmen.
+After some indifferent seasons, in 1988, VB was taken over by four local businessmen.
 Once again the club started dreaming about titles and the fans were excited by the signings of star players such as Preben Elkjær, John Larsen and Keld Bordinggaard.
 However, the new manager Ebbe Skovdahl could not get the team to work together even though he had several star players in his side.